Willenhall

-Willenhall is a historic market town in the Metropolitan Borough of Walsall, in the West Midlands, England, with a population taken at the 2011 census of 28,480.
+Willenhall is a market town in the Walsall district, in the county of the West Midlands, England, with a population taken at the 2021 Census of 49,587.
 It is situated between Wolverhampton and Walsall, historically in the county of Staffordshire.
-It lies upon the River Tame, and is part of the Black Country.
+It lies upon the River Tame, and is contiguous with both Wolverhampton and parts of South Staffordshire.
+The M6 motorway at Junction 10 separates it from Walsall.

 The town is historically famous for the manufacture of locks and keys.
-As early as 1770 Willenhall contained 148 skilled locksmiths and its coat of arms reflects the importance of this industry to its growth.
+As early as 1770, Willenhall contained 148 skilled locksmiths and its coat of arms reflects the importance of this industry to its growth.
 It was home to the National Union of Lock and Metal Workers from 1889 until 2004.
 Its motto is Salus Populi Suprema Lex – The welfare of the people is the highest law.

 The urban district of Willenhall (established by the Local Government Act 1894) was partitioned in 1966 between the county boroughs of Walsall and Wolverhampton (since 1974 the metropolitan boroughs of Walsall and Wolverhampton).

-The northern border of Willenhall has always been adjoining open land, although the extent of Willenhall's expansion has meant in the last 100 years its northern border has been moved by about two miles.
-This is mostly due to housing developments in the Short Heath and New Invention areas.
+The northern border of Willenhall has always been adjoining open land, although the extent of Willenhall's expansion has meant in the last hundred years its northern border has been moved by about two miles.